 Thus, the Inventory must list the real estate, bank accounts, insurance, retirement accounts, vehicles, stock accounts, tangible personal property, etc., of the disabled person.
 The Inventory must also show the fair market value (or an estimate of the fair market value) of each asset as of the date of the Inventory.

 The Guardian of the Estate will also be required to file regular accountings with the Court to detail his/her actions as the Guardian.
 The accountings (which are typically required to be filed annually) are cash-flow accountings showing the ongoing receipts and disbursements in the estate.
 To find out more information about these accountings, check out our page on Illinois guardianship accountings.

 Management of Estate Assets

 In addition, the Guardian of the Estate will be required to "frugally" manage the estate assets, and make sure that ongoing expenditures are properly made for the benefit and care of the disabled person (755 ILCS 5/11a-18).
 "Frugal" management of estate assets requires the Guardian of the Estate to avoid aggressive investment strategies, and instead seek conservative investments that will preserve the disabled person's property for as long as possible into the future.

 Contact our Firm

-Our firm has helped many Guardians with routine and complicated Guardianship estates across the Chicagoland area.
+Our firm has helped many Guardians with routine and complicated Guardianship estates across the Chicagoland area, including in Kane, DuPage, Will, Kendall, and Cook Counties.
 If you have questions regarding a Guardianship matter, complete the form below to set up a free initial consultation today!